How should a Christian respond from the surreal cancellation of ABS-CBN franchise?

 → Is it Biblical to make a moral judgment?

 Surely, there is good pay in ABS-CBN, and many of them saved and spent money wisely.
 However, those who didn’t are in deep trouble.
 Even ants save for a rainy day.
 There’s wisdom in living below your means, not within.

 “The rich rule over the poor, and the borrower is a slave to the lender”

 4. God will take care of His children

-If lawmakers or the President won’t intervene, thousands of people will remain jobless.
-It’s a scary situation.
+Thousands of people may remain jobless unless someone takes over the network; it’s a scary situation.
 Remember, God is our security, not our job; God is our provider, not our boss; God is in control, not people.